Development of protein products

 When you want to create crunchy snacks or the right chewing resistance in a meat alternative product, extrusion is the right manufacturing method.
-Furthermore, RISE has the expertise and the equipment required to produce fermented products such as yogurt, baked products such as gluten-free bread and emulsified products such as new types of sandwich spreads based on alternative, sustainable proteins.
+Furthermore, RISE has the expertise and the equipment required to produce fermented products such as yogurt, baked products such as gluten-free bread and emulsified products such as new types of sandwich

 The extrusion manufacturing method is used to give the product the consistency and structure desired.
 It can be anything from cereals and snacks to meat alternatives.
 The extruder screws the raw material forward and under different pressure, temperature and kneading we can make the raw material behave as we want.
 For example, we can make the protein blend into structures that provide a stringy texture and a strong chew resistance when we make meat analogues, or the right crunch in a cheese doodle.

 RISE works with both dry extrusion and wet extrusion and we have access to a single extruder for smaller volumes and double extruders when larger volumes are to be produced.

 - Dry extrusion is used, among other things, to produce "minced meat" based on vegetable protein, which is dried and needs to be soaked before it is used in cooking as well as to create protein-rich snack products.

 - Wet extrusion is used when you want a high fiber product, such as meat analogues.

 Fermented products – vegetable "dairy products"

 Alternative dairy products based on oats and soy have quickly gained popularity.
 Among other things, RISE is working to investigate which Swedish-grown protein crops are suitable for fermented products.
 In one project, we produce yogurt based on protein from the field bean.
 Yogurt is just one example, the field bean could also be used for cheese, soft ice cream, chilled sauces and much more.

 Baked products – enrichment and alternatives to gluten